 A no-hitter without a strikeout.
-In the history of the major leagues there have been only three.
-Given the current trend of hard-throwing starting pitchers with fastball velocities averaging in the mid-90s and almost a quarter of plate appearances ending in strikeouts, there’ll likely never be another.
-Deadball Era hurler Earl Hamilton of the St. Louis Browns was the first to accomplish the feat, in 1912, followed by the New York Yankees’ Sad Sam Jones in 1923.
+Since 1901, there have been only four recorded in either the American or National Leagues.
+Given the current trend of hard-throwing starting pitchers with fastball velocities averaging in the mid-90s and almost a quarter of plate appearances ending in strikeouts, there will likely never be another.
+Deadball Era hurlers Pete Dowling of the Cleveland Blues in 1901 and Earl Hamilton of the St. Louis Browns in 1912 were the first two to accomplish the feat, followed by the New York Yankees’ Sad Sam Jones in 1923.
 In 1969 Ken Holtzman of the Chicago Cubs joined this very exclusive fraternity of pitchers to author a no-hitter without striking out a batter.

 “When I saw my curve wasn’t breaking early in the game, I thought it was going to be a long day,” said the 23-year-old southpaw, known for his knee-buckling breaking balls and heaters that evoked comparisons to the recently retired Sandy Koufax.1 “I must have thrown 90 per cent fastballs,” he quipped and added, “[T]he umpire (Dick Stello) was squeezing the corners on me … wasn’t giving ’em to me.
 I thought, ‘Uh oh, if I have to throw my fastball down the center of the plate, I’m in trouble.’”2